Please click here to view the 2014 Audit.

 Saguache County Department of Social Services is now accepting applications for the position of Child Protection Caseworker.
-Starting salary range is $2370 to $2620 per month depending on experience.
-Great opportunity for State training program!
+Starting salary range $2400 to $2620 depending on experience.
 Bachelor’s degree in one of the behavioral sciences required.
 Spanish-speaking advantageous but not required.
 Applications and complete job descriptions are available at 605 Christy Ave., Saguache, CO 81149, by visiting the Saguache County website @SaguacheCounty.net or by calling 719-655-2537 and requesting one be mailed.
+This position announcement is open until filled.
 Saguache County is an E.O.E.

 Disclaimer: Saguache County is not liable for any error or omission of information contained at this site nor for any use of this information.